jijihohococo/ichi-orm/README.md

 ## CRUD

-Firstly, you need to extend Model Class from your class and need to declare your data fields as attributes in your model as shown as below.
+Firstly, you need to extend Model Class from your class and declare your data fields as attributes in your model as shown as below.

 ```php
 use JiJiHoHoCoCo\IchiORM\Database\Model;